muratk3n/thirdwave/en/tweets/2020/week26d.md

 ---

-There is a lot of discontent with the state of affairs in US, that should stick on the incumbents who are mostly centrists.
+There is a lot of discontent in US, that can stick on the centrists.
+Campaign well these ppl can be beaten.

 ---